tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 have the same security properties as they would have in TLS normally.

-In order for certificate compression to function correctly, the underlying compression algorithm and it MUST output the same data that was provided as input by the peer.
+In order for certificate compression to function correctly, the underlying compression algorithm MUST output the same data that was provided as input by the peer.

 Since certificate chains are typically presented on a per-server name or